navinds/PhonePe-Pulse-Data-Visualization-and-Exploration/README.md

 ## About PhonePe Pulse Data

-PhonePe Pulse is an insightful feature provided by PhonePe that offers users and businesses access to valuable data insights.
-It provides detailed information on transaction trends, user behavior, and insurance data across different states and districts in India.
+PhonePe Pulse is an insightful data provided by PhonePe that offers users and businesses access to valuable data.
+It provides data on transaction, user, and insurance across different states and districts in India.

 ## Data Source